-We started brainstorming about how we could help, combining socialising, fun and exercise, and ended up designing the new ExerciseCast for the EPDA.
+We started brainstorming about how we could help, combining socialising, fun and exercise, and ended up designing the new ExerciseCast for Parkinson’s Europe.
 We know people with Parkinson’s have difficulties with many of the most common daily activities such as sitting, standing, turning, walking, often while maintaining a conversation or doing other additional tasks, so we compiled a collection of exercises specifically built to address these issues.
 We have also challenged ourselves to feature exercise ideas using household furniture and items that most people have in their homes.

 How can physiotherapy help people with Parkinson’s?

 Exercise has been shown to improve general wellbeing, but specifically with Parkinson’s, it helps improve motor functions that tend to respond less well to medications, like gait, balance, posture and falls.
 There’s also new evidence suggesting its potential impact on non-motor issues like cognition and sleep.